garrett-partenza-us/silicon-discourses/README.md

 # Overview
-This is an ongoing project to use recent advancements in generative transformers to ressurect the lost works of Stoic philosphy.
+This is an ongoing project to use recent advancements in generative transformers to resurrect the lost works of Stoic philosphy.
 Open to community contributions.
 Catch up with my [blog post](https://garrett-partenza-us.github.io/blog/2022/07/14/silicondiscourses.html)

 # The Idea
 1. Train transformer model on Stoic text to predict the next word